-Special Revenue Fund - A fund established to account for revenues from specific taxes or other earmarked revenue sources that by law are designated to finance particular functions or activities of government.
+Special Revenue Fund - A fund established to account for revenues from specific taxes or other earmarked Trust Fund - a fund consisting of assets belonging to a trust, held by the trustees for the beneficiaries.
 Watchguard is the Police Department's software for the in car video.

 WEA stands for the Water Environmental Association.
 WEFTEC stands for the Water Environment Federation Technical Conference.